|Other IL Resources|

 You can search online for Fayette County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Illinois Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Applications to mail.

 A list of Fayette County Historical and Genealogical Societies, Libraries, Archives.
 See also list of Statewide Illinois Archives, Historical & Genealogical Societies.

-The following are web links to Family history and genealogy, Records and Resources associated to Fayette County.
+The following are web links to Genealogy, Records and Resources pertaining to Fayette County.
 These genealogy links fall into 3 categories: Commercial Sites, Private Sites or Organization Sites.
 Some have free access some require a cost.
 This is simply a collection that has been gathered or submitted.
 I do not recommend or promote one genealogy site over another.
-Feel free to provide your own preferred Fayette County genealogy or family history affiliated sites.